DianaCarolina3/Facebook-clone/README.md

 # Facebook-clone
-This is a practice of facebook clone where I review HTML and CSS.
+Facebook clone where I put practice html and css.